-Informed delivery lets people digitally preview their mails and manage their packages scheduled to arrive.
+Informed delivery lets people digitally preview their mail and manage their packages scheduled to arrive.
 It achieves the aim by allowing you to view grayscale images of the exterior, address the side of letter-sized mailpieces, and track your parcels in one convenient location.

-What is Informed Delivery (or an informed delivery app)?
+What is an Informed Delivery App?

 Who can access Informed Delivery?

-It is natural to get tempted to use a delivery system like that of Informed Delivery as it lets you know of your mails in advance and is a boon to those who travel often.
+It is natural to get tempted to use a delivery system like that of Informed Delivery as it lets you know of your mail in advance and is a boon to those who travel often.

-But the question remains, are you eligible to use Informed delivery and an Informed delivery app?
+But the question remains: Are you eligible to use Informed Delivery and an Informed Delivery app?

-All residential postal customers and some eligible PO Box consumers (in the majority of ZIP codes locations across the USA) are the target audience of USPS Informed Delivery.
+All residential postal customers and some eligible PO Box consumers (in the majority of ZIP code locations across the USA) are the target audience of USPS Informed Delivery.
 You can also check if your address is eligible for this service by heading to their website.

 How does one sign up for USPS Informed Delivery Service?

-If you want to sign up for this wondrous delivery system called, Informed delivery, you need to perform the following steps:
+If you want to sign up for this wondrous delivery system called Informed Delivery, you need to perform the following steps: